 Your records should include the date, amount of tips received directly from customers and other employees, credit card tips, tips you paid out to other employees and the names of the employees you paid out.
 A quick search online will provide templates you can use to make keeping track of your tips easier.

-As an employee, you can deduct the cost of a uniform, if you have to purchase it yourself.
+For tax filings prior to 2018, as an employee, you can deduct the cost of a uniform, if you have to purchase it yourself.
 However, the uniform (including shoes) has to be something you can only wear for work.
 For example, if your uniform consists of black pants, a white shirt and black shoes, you cannot deduct this as an unreimbursed expense because you can wear these items outside the scope of working.
 You’re also able to deduct the cost of dry cleaning your uniform.
+But, you must itemize these deductions on your tax return, and sometimes it could make more sense for you to take the standard deduction.

 Any continuing education courses you need to stay current in your field are deductible as well as any trade organizations you belong to, conventions you have to attend or publications you must subscribe to – as long as you are responsible for paying for them and are not reimbursed.
 You can also deduct other work-related expenses such as aprons, POS swipe cards, name tags or employee badges and any other equipment you can use only for work.